 Realme 3 Pro has a bulky camera module which does not allow the phone to lie flat on its back.
 Realme 3 Pro retains a 3.5mm headset jack, but it lacks USB Type-C port.
 Instead, it uses the older micro-USB port for charging.
 The build of the Realme 3 Pro is compact and sits perfectly into the hands.
 The power button on right, volume rockers at left and a fingerprint sensor at the back are all within the reach.

 On the front, it features a 6.3-inch screen with a dewdrop notch on the top.
 The front design lacks freshness.
 The Realme 3 Pro has thin bezels and a small chin.
 The phone handles the notch quite well and most of the time you would forget that it exists.

 The 6.3-inch FHD+ IPS display of Realme 3 Pro works just fine.
 The viewing angles are good and the screen produces vivid colours.
-The text on the IPS display is visible under direct sunlight and you will not feel any difficulty in reading the caller name.
-However, if you use the phone under such circumstances for more than two minutes, it strains the eyes as you need to crank the brightness to full to actually see anything.
+The text on the IPS display is visible under direct sunlight and you will not feel any difficulty in reading the caller name and text.
+However, if you are trying to watch a video outdoors, you might not have the best experience.

 Realme 3 Pro review: Performance and software